jzuleta1995/products-app-backend/README.md

 2. Second, run the npm install command.
 3. Third, you need to have installed MongoDB and create the products_db database on localhost.
 4. Finally, run the npm run start command to start the rest api.

+Note: default Port is 4000, this port mustn't be in use to start the rest api